Longfld/ASPNETCoreAngular4/README.md

 >dotnet restore

-Now, if you are sure your global installed typescript is 2.0.3(that is version in our package.json) or above, just need run:
+Now, we need to compile typescript, if you are sure your global installed typescript is 2.0.3(that is version in our package.json) or above, just need run:

 >tsc

 If you are not sure or above does not work, try this:
-> npm start  (this is for angular 2 compile)
+> npm start

 Finally start dotnet and browser http://localhost:5000
 >dotnet run